-With lots of electronic deadbolts hitting the market, Yale is not to be left out.
-Its electronic deadbolt combines a lot of important features, both existing and new to give a functional and impressive security.
-Read further on the Yale YRD240 Keyless Z-Wave lock (also in the Real Living series).
+With lots of electronic deadbolts hitting the market and more and more individuals designing smart homes, Yale is not to be left out.
+This Yale electronic door lock deadbolt combines a lot of important features, both existing and new to give a functional and impressive security.
+Read further on the Yale YRD240 Review for this Keyless Z-Wave lock (also in the Real Living series).

 Measuring 6.1”*6.1”*1.3”, the Yale smart lock comes in three finishes: satin nickel, oil rubbed bronze, and polished bronze.
 Each has the same sleek and smooth design.
 This smart lock is beautiful.
 However, it is bulky.
 Quite bulky in fact.
 It has been said that it takes up quite a lot of door space and won’t be very easy to install if it is not pre-planned.
 The surface is attractive though.
 It has this smooth exterior that makes you want to touch it.
 Design wise, Yale did a good job.

 Not much, really!
 This is a good thing and signifies a simple installation process and overall product simplicity.
 It comes with the standard: